 - Before filing in court, landlords must provide 10-days' written notice of their intent to file. - After the landlord files a complaint, the sheriff will notify you by first class mail.
 You might also be served in person. - You must attend a trial on the fifth day after the landlord files (if courts are operating normally). - At the trial, you must demonstrate why the landlord's request shouldn't be granted.
 This means providing a defense recognized by the court. - If the landlord wins a "judgment for possession," the judge will order you to leave the property within 4 days. - If you don't leave the landlord can go back to court and request a "warrant of restitution."
-If this happens the sheriff or constable will go to the property to evict you. - The landlord must request a warrant of restitution in the 60 days after the trial
+If this happens the sheriff or constable will go to the property to evict you. - The landlord must request a warrant of restitution in the 60 days after the trial - If you are being evicted for failure to pay rent, please call 211 and ask for the Coordinated Eviction Prevention Intake.

-Please note: As of April 11, 2023, if your landlord filed to evict you during the period of March 5, 2020 and December 31, 2021, you may be eligible to have the eviction filing(s) removed from public view.
+Please note: As of October 1, 2024, you may be eligible to have the eviction filing(s) removed from public view.
 You will need to file a petition with the court, and not all eviction filings will qualify.
 Contact an attorney, or the District Court Self-Help Center for more information.

 - YOUR LANDLORD CANNOT EVICT YOU WITHOUT GOING TO COURT.

 "DIY" EVICTIONS (ALSO KNOWN AS ILLEGAL LOCKOUTS) ARE ILLEGAL IN MARYLAND.
 IF YOUR LANDLORD ATTEMPTS TO EVICT YOU WITHOUT A COURT ORDER, YOU SHOULD CONTACT YOUR LOCAL COURT COMMISSIONER AS SOON AS POSSIBLE AND FILE A COMPLAINT.

 - MARYLAND IS A "PAY AND STAY"

 STATE.
 YOU MIGHT HAVE THE

 RIGHT TO STAY IN YOUR HOME,

 EVEN ON THE DAY OF THE ACTUAL

 EVICTION, IF YOU PAY ALL OF THE

 OVERDUE RENT, COURT FEES AND

 OTHER FEES DUE THE LANDLORD.

-- OME LOCAL JURISDICTIONS HAVE DIFFERENT RULES AND TIMELINES FOR FAILURE TO PAY EVICTIONS.
+- SOME LOCAL JURISDICTIONS HAVE DIFFERENT RULES AND TIMELINES

+FOR FAILURE TO PAY EVICTIONS.

-CONTACT A LEGAL SERVICES ORGANIZATION OR PRIVATE ATTORNEY, TO MAKE SURE THE LANDLORD IS FOLLOWING BOTH STATE AND LOCAL LAWS.
+CONTACT A LEGAL SERVICES

+ORGANIZATION OR PRIVATE

+ATTORNEY, TO MAKE SURE THE

+LANDLORD IS FOLLOWING BOTH

+STATE AND LOCAL LAWS.